 - Small cell lung cancer (SCLC) – About 10-15% of lung cancer are small cell lung cancer.
 This type of cancer tends to spread faster than the non-small cell lung cancer, causing death more quickly.
 Treatment by medication or radiation is preferred to surgery.

-- Non-small cell lung cancer (NSCL) – This type of lung cancer accounts for 85 to 90% of lung cancer.
+- Non-small cell lung cancer (NSCLC) – This type of lung cancer accounts for 85 to 90% of lung cancer.
 It spreads more slowly than small cell lung cancer and can be cured by surgery if detected at the early stage.

 Risk Factors for Lung Cancer